 It means time is very much the friend of the efficient buy-and-hold investment:

-It’s this simple concept which allowed folk like Warren Buffett to become a billionaire so many times over.
+It's this simple concept that allowed folk like Warren Buffett to become a billionaire so many times over.

 Illogical rules about compounding